turboapps/turbome/sqlserver/README.md

 Content image provides content specific to the article for which the image is being created.
 Typically this is a SQL script and a sample database, but could also other resources.
 This document describes how to create a content image using a PowerShell script.
+For example content images visit [SQL Server Central](https://turbo.net/hub/sqlservercentral) repository in the Turbo Hub.

 ## Before you start
 * Create a sample SQL Server database, detach it and copy to a separate directory
 * Prepare a SQL script which should be executed in the demo
 * Download `Build-ContentLayer.ps1` PowerShell script available on [GitHub](https://github.com/turboapps/turbome/blob/master/sqlserver/content-layer/Build-ContentLayer.ps1)
-* Enable execution of PowerShell scripts.
-If execution of PowerShell scripts is disabled on your machine open PowerShell console as administrator and run Cmdlet `Set-ExecutionPolicy RemoteSigned`.
-RemoteSigned policy means that downloaded scripts must come from a trusted publisher.
-For more information about execution policies refer to Set-ExecutionPolicy Cmdlet documentation.
+* Enable execution of PowerShell scripts on the host machine.
+If execution of PowerShell scripts is disabled, open PowerShell console as administrator and run `Set-ExecutionPolicy RemoteSigned` Cmdlet.
+RemoteSigned policy prohibits running downloaded scripts unless they come from a trusted publisher.
+For more information about execution policies refer to [Set-ExecutionPolicy Cmdlet](https://technet.microsoft.com/en-us/library/ee176961.aspx) documentation.

 Tutorial section assumes that commands presented below are executed in the `C:\demo` working directory which contains 3 elements:
-* `DATA` - directory with sample database files
+* `DATA` - directory with a sample database
-* `script.sql` - SQL script with demo commands
+* `script.sql` - SQL script to run the demo
 * `Build-ContentLayer.ps1` - the PowerShell script downloaded before

-Example
+### Example
 ```
 c:\demo>dir
  Volume in drive C has no label.